 The Third Draft Plan was submitted to Cal OES and FEMA for review and approval.
-FEMA issued an Approval Pending Adoption on requiring the adoption of the Plan by the City of San Fernando City Council.
+FEMA issued an Approval Pending Adoption on \\\\\ requiring the adoption of the Plan by the City of San Fernando City Council.
 The adoption resolution was submitted to FEMA along with a request for a FEMA Letter of Approval.

-In preparation for the public meeting with the City Council, the Planning Team prepared a Staff Report including an overview of the Planning Process, Risk Assessment, Mitigation Goals, and Mitigation Actions.
+In preparation for the public meeting with the City Council, the Planning Team presented the Final Draft Plan to the Disaster Council at their August 23, 2021, meeting.
+Also, the Team prepared a Staff Report including an overview of the Planning Process, Risk Assessment, Mitigation Goals, and Mitigation Actions.
 The staff presentation concluded with a summary of the input received during the public review of the document.
 The meeting participants were encouraged to present their views and make suggestions on possible mitigation actions.

-The City Council heard the item on .
+The City Council heard the item on \\\\\.
 The City Council voted to adopt the updated Multi-Hazard Mitigation Plan.
 The Resolution of adoption by the City Council is in the Attachments.